hexojs/site/source/docs/index.md

 - Windows: simply download and run the [official installer](https://nodejs.org/en/download/) provided by Node.js.
 - Mac: Besides the [official installer](https://nodejs.org/en/download/), you can install it with [Homebrew](https://brew.sh/) or [MacPorts](http://www.macports.org/).
-- Linux: install with your package manager since most Linux distributions ship Node.js in their default repository.
-[NodeSource](https://github.com/nodesource/distributions) third-party repo usually ships more up-to-date Node.js.
+- Linux: Follow the [installation instructions](https://github.com/nodesource/distributions#installation-instructions) provided by Nodesource.

 {% note info For Windows users %}
 When install Node.js using official installer, make sure **Add to PATH** is checked.
 {% endnote %}

 {% note warn For Mac / Linux users %}
-If you are a macOS user, or a Linux user who install Node.js through your package manager with default repository, you might run into some permission error when using `npm install -g`.
-Please follow [the guide provided by npmjs](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally) to solve the issue, AND DO NOT USE ROOT USER OR SUDO TO OVERRIDE.
+If you are a macOS user, or a Linux user who install Node.js through your package manager with default repository, you might encounter `EACCES` error when using `npm install -g`.
+Please follow [the guide provided by npmjs](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally) to solve the issue.
+OVERRIDING WITH ROOT OR SUDO IS HIGHLY DISCOURAGED.
 {% endnote %}

-Alternatively, you can install Node.js using [nvm](https://github.com/nvm-sh/nvm) (recommends for Mac & Linux) or [nvs](https://github.com/jasongin/nvs/) (recommends for Windows).
+Alternatively, you can install Node.js through [package manager](https://nodejs.org/en/download/package-manager/), or using [nvm](https://github.com/nvm-sh/nvm) (recommends for Mac & Linux) or [nvs](https://github.com/jasongin/nvs/) (recommends for Windows).

 ### Install Hexo